-- Internal doors should be left open. - At least two people should be present before external doors are opened for an event. - Consider whether you could combine groups together or rearrange planned activities. - Reconsider whether you can run the group safely, refer to your risk assessment and record your findings in the communication book.
+- Internal doors should be left open. - At least two people should be present before external doors are opened for an event. - Consider whether you could combine groups together or rearrange planned activities. - Reconsider whether you can run the group safely, carrying out a Risk Assessment to record your findings.

-If leaders do find themselves on their own with children or adults at risk, they should:
+If workers do find themselves on their own with children or adults at risk, they should:

-- Assess the risk of sending the child or adult at risk home/back to the parent. - Phone another team member and let them know the situation. - Seek additional leaders as soon as possible.
+- Assess the risk of sending the child or adult at risk home. - Phone another team member and let them know the situation. - Seek additional leaders as soon as possible.